 What does it mean to be ready for a natural disaster?
 For the ETC, being ready has three main components:

-- Strong partnerships with local government, the private sector, civil service organisations and humanitarian agencies in place.
+- Strong partnerships with national government, the private sector, civil service organisations and humanitarian agencies.

-- Increased communications resilience––maximal protection for communications infrastructure, the ability to restore services in the event of destruction or damage, and a clear plan for joint emergency response with ETC partners.
+- Increased communications resilience by ensuring maximum protection of communications infrastructure and capacity building to ensure the ability to restore services in the event of destruction or damage, and a clear plan for joint emergency response with ETC partners.

 Essential elements for ETC readiness